 Our team of hundreds of leading cancer physicians and oncology-trained support staff is a trusted partner in returning patients with cancer to good health.

-UT Southwestern Medical Center’s multidisciplinary liver cancer program offers the region’s most advanced tools, technologies, and therapies for diagnosing and treating all types of liver cancer.
+UT Southwestern Medical Center’s multidisciplinary liver cancer program offers nationally renowned experts in liver cancer and the region’s most advanced tools, technologies, and therapies for diagnosing and treating all types of liver cancer.

 As the only National Cancer Institute-designated comprehensive cancer center in North Texas, we deliver the best cancer care available today and push to discover new treatments.
 NCI designation means we offer patients the ability to participate in the broadest possible range of clinical trials, with access to potential therapies not available at other facilities.

 Several types of cancer can form in the liver.
-The most common is hepatocellular carcinoma; other types include intrahepatic cholangiocarcinoma and hepatoblastoma.
+The most common is hepatocellular carcinoma; other types include cholangiocarcinoma, neuroendocrine tumors, metastatic cancers to the liver, and hepatoblastoma.

 At UT Southwestern, our specialized liver cancer team comprises transplant hepatologists, surgeons, medical and radiation oncologists, interventional radiologists, and other specialists, all working together to deliver individualized patient care and bring about the best possible outcomes for patients with any type of liver cancer.